-- Chapter 6 compares the tax credit program to other government programs that provide assistance to early-stage biotechnology companies. - Chapter 7 discusses tax credit program activity. - Chapter 8 analyzes the shift in program investments over time. - Chapter 9 discusses the process and implementation issues of the tax credit. - Chapter 10 evaluates the effectiveness of the tax credit in promoting the growth of the biotechnology industry. - Chapter 11 summarizes the findings of the report and discusses recommended changes to the tax credit program.
+- Chapter 7 discusses tax credit program activity. - Chapter 8 analyzes the shift in program investments over time. • - Chapter 9 discusses the process and implementation issues of the tax credit. - Chapter 10 evaluates the effectiveness of the tax credit in promoting the growth of the biotechnology industry. - Chapter 11 summarizes the findings of the report and discusses recommended changes to the tax credit program.